 BT, Edgio announce MAUD enabled CDN

-BT Group has announced it will collaborate with Edgio, as their first partner, to integrate their CDN into its MAUD technology solution.
+BT Group has announced it will collaborate with Edgio – the platform of choice for security, speed and simplicity at the edge – as their first partner, to integrate their CDN into its MAUD technology solution.
 In the coming months, they plan to trial delivery of EE TV content on some STBs in the live network.

 Unveiling MAUD in December 2023, this collaboration takes the technology from proof of concept to real-world application with the first live CDN deployment, paving the way for other CDNs to follow.